Certification and Licensing

 - Hair Design

 - Make-Up Artist

 - Permanent Cosmetics and Tattooing

 Licensed skin care specialists work to improve the quality of facial skin.
 They analyze a customer's skin and discuss possible treatments.
-Skin care specialists use chemical peels to exfoliate skin and cleanse pores.
-They use depilatory wax to remove unnecessary facial hair.
-Other duties a skin care specialist performs include massage, tinting and blackhead removal.
-Medical skin care specialists work in clinical settings assisting dermatologists or plastic surgeons.
+For instance, they may use chemical peels to exfoliate skin and cleanse pores.
+They can also use depilatory wax to remove unnecessary facial hair.
+Other duties a skin care specialist performs include massage, tinting, and blackhead removal.
+Medical skin care specialists work in clinical settings where they assist dermatologists or plastic surgeons.